IsacPasianotto/2048-DRL/README.md

 ![Difference between Q-Learning and DQN](./images/DQN-explain.png)*Fig. 4: Difference between traditional Q-learning approach and DQN*

-Then the action $a$ is chosen as $\arg\max_{a} Q(s,a)$, which is the index of the maximum value of the output vector of the neural network.
+Then the action $a$ is chosen as $\arg\max_{a} Q(s, a)$, which is the index of the maximum value of the output vector of the neural network.
 The previous pseudo-code can be adapted to this new setting in the following way:

 ![DQN algorithm](./images/dqn-algorithm.png)*Fig. 5: DQN algorithm pseudocode*